New Art Bench Unveiling

-Shepherdstown will unveil the first of several planned artistic benches as part of its revitalized Bench Initiative at a public gathering this Sunday, December 21, at 1pm.
-The event will take place under the new canopy of lights connected to the Market House in downtown Shepherdstown.
+Shepherdstown unveiled the first of several planned artistic benches as part of its revitalized Bench Initiative at a public gathering on Sunday, December 21.
+The event took place under the tree in front of the Market House in downtown Shepherdstown.

 Earlier this year, Town Hall reintroduced the Shepherdstown Bench Initiative as a way to celebrate local artists and enhance shared public spaces.
 The program builds on a long tradition of public art in Shepherdstown, including the wonderfully successful art-bench effort sponsored by Shepherdstown Shares: A Response to Crisis that helped bring smiles to our town during the COVID pandemic.